 - It is advisable to dress in layers, wearing as many undergarments or outer garments as you need (that can be removed as needed), as long as you have a moisture repellent outer shell at all times to keep you and your under garments from getting wet.

 - Absolutely bring warm gloves, head/ear protection for non-skiers, and eye protection.
 As a matter of fact, you will not be allowed to enter ski lessons without gloves or mittens, or not wearing a helmet or hat/scarf for head protection.

 - If your group will be receiving ski rental equipment the evening prior to skiing/lessons, be sure and wear the same thickness of socks then, that will be worn the next day skiing, for proper boot fit.

 - Your group’s planned schedule will most likely not allow any time for you to purchase any type of clothing or accessories after your arrival, and prior to the scheduled rentals/beginner lessons!
 It is imperative to gather these at home and bring with you, rather than trying to purchase these after you arrive.
-Plus, it will be so much more economical to purchase these at your local, less expensive discount retailers, or even online.
+Plus, it will be so much more economical to purchase these at a local, less expensive discount retailer, or even online.

 Please don’t be that person to arrive without adequate clothing (thin, or non-water repellent cotton sweat pants or jeans, usually with no insulating under garments), gloves, and/or eye protection.
 Without these, you will not want to recreate with any activity.
 Due to the time it takes to go and purchase these items (at 2-3 x times the normal price)- you will probably be forced to take lessons with another group, or even on another day.
 Trying to purchase items you failed to bring for the trip is a hassle you will definitely NOT want to experience on your first ski day in Winter Park!

 - For a visual summary of the clothing, accessories and other items to be bring to Winter Park, as discussed above, view this PDF.